Medical-Intelligence-One/Critical-Path/README.md

 ---
 - 🟢 Develop model to accurately and precisely represent populations
     - 🟡 Include temporal information
+    - 🟡 Create OCCURS_WITH relationships with z-scores for labs and other continuous variables
 - 🟢 Apply the model to virtualize MIMIC-III
 - 🟢 Adapt use case code to run on virtual population
 - 🟡 Update virtual population from new incoming patient data